Backup158/BashScripts/docs/README.md

 ## Remove Old Linux Kernels
 Calls the autopurge for kernels older than (current - 1).
 Needs sudo.
 Really should just be an alias but I like seeing what was installed.

+Btw with Linux Mint, you can do this through the Update Manager GUI by going to View --> Linux Kernels

 ## Convert and Delete webp files
 Converts all webp files to png then deletes them.
 Does NOT contain checks for if the conversion fails; use with caution!